laserkelvin/TMC1_mcmc_fitting/README.md

 This folder builds off of Ryan's scripts to perform the MCMC analysis of TMC-1 using the GOTHAM DR1.

-The modifications made here by Kelvin is a significant refactoring and organization of the code into effectively a single module: all the functionality from reading in input, setting up the file structure, computing beam corrections, model likelihoods, and
+The modifications made here by Kelvin comprising a significant refactoring and organization of the code into effectively a single module: all the functionality from reading in input, setting up the file structure, computing beam corrections, model likelihoods, and